pyrex8/apple_ii_c_programs/README.md

 CC65 compiler

-example from terminal go to hello folder
+example from terminal go to breakout folder

 make

 3 files should be generated:
-hello.o
+breakout.o
-hello.lst
+breakout.lst
-hello.bin
+breakout.bin

 once the binary is loaded the processor should jump to location 0x403.